Home

 Although he has never been the type to go after flashy awards, in 2009, Oates endowed a scholarship for his alma mater, San Jose State University, where he received his bachelor’s degree in mathematics.
 His father, who had also attended San Jose State University, died that year, so Oates gave the scholarship his father’s name.

-Oates says his reason for endowing a scholarship for a small university instead of Stanford or Harvard is that he’s more interested in helping society move toward getting everybody who wants it a college education.
+Oates says his reason for endowing a scholarship for a small university instead of Stanford or Harvard is that he’s more interested in helping society move toward getting everybody who wants a college education.

-He believes small colleges and universities do a better job than elite schools of assisting ordinary people and underserved communities and is fascinated with the idea of helping kids who would be the first from their family to ever go beyond high school.
+He believes small colleges and universities do a better job than elite schools of assisting ordinary people and underserved communities and is fascinated with the idea of helping kids who would be the first from their families to ever go beyond high school.

 Ed Oates: Quotes